About the Journal

 Part 5.
 Plagiarism

 Journal does not and will not support any kind of possible or real plagiarism.
 If authors feel that some parts could be described as plagiarism, even if are used proper quotations and citations in text, they need to report it as part of submission, according to parts 2, 3 and 4.
+We use iThenticate and Plagscan to check similarities mentioned in parts 4 and 5.

 Part 6.
 Protecting research subjects and from any discrimination